harellab/alic_tractography/README.md

 # ALIC_tractography

 ## Overview description
-### This repository contains a package of Python code tools that can be used to perform probabilistic tractography of the anterior limb of the internal capsule and analysis of outputs.
+This repository contains a package of Python code tools that can be used to perform probabilistic tractography of the anterior limb of the internal capsule and analysis of outputs.

-## Authors, fundings sources, references
-### Authors
-Karianne Sretavan (sreta001@umn.edu) & Henry Braun (hbraun@umn.edu)

-### PI
-Noam Harel (harel002@umn.edu)
-Sarah R. Heilbronner (sarah.heilbronner@bcm.edu)

-### Funding sources
-Research work was supported by the University of Minnesota’s MnDRIVE (Minnesota’s Discovery, Research and Innovation Economy) initiative and NIH R01MH124687, S10OD025256, P50NS123109 and UH3NS100548.
-SRH was further supported by the NIH R01MH126923 and the Robert and Janice McNair Foundation.

-### References

 ## Installation